 Hip and knee joint replacements collected since April 2003

 The NJR Steering Committee is responsible for overseeing the strategic direction of the NJR.
 Find out more ►

-The NJR Steering Committee is supported by the NJR management team, based at HQIP.
+The NJR Steering Committee is supported by the NJR management team, who are hosted at the offices of HQIP.
 Find out more ►